 Is Hemp-Based CBD Safe for Your Pet?

+As a pet owner, pet health and pet safety are top priorities.
+But you may also want to take a more natural approach to your pet’s health.
 So, is it safe to give a CBD supplement to your dog or cat?

 Dr. Jeff says, “if it’s hemp-based CBD, then that would be okay.
 What I have found and what I have heard from veterinarians from other states that have recommended it, is that there are a lot of benefits.
 I am truly an advocate to try it.
 Of course you need to make sure that it’s legal in your state.
 Check with your veterinarian.”

-How Might CBD Improve Your Dog’s Health?
+How May CBD Improve Your Dog’s Health?

 Although there is currently no scientific data on the use of CBD for dogs, anecdotal evidence suggests that it may be beneficial for health conditions such as: